koalasarelit/902/index.md

 ### Windows 8.1
     * New Features
-        * Metro UI updatesincluding resizing and a pull down box that displayed all applications which was searhable
+        * Metro UI updatesincluding resizing and a pull down box that displayed all applications which was searchable
         * Brough back the start button
         * Could now boot directly to the desktop to avoid tiles if you wished

 ## Upgrade Paths

-100. First list item
-     - First nested list item
-               - Second nested list item